QingXXiong/QingX/Limbo_Games_Walkthrough/section8.md

 6. Jump Over left and Go Down, then Go Right.
 7. Go Up to the cart, then Jump Over to hold the rope.
 8. Hold the rope until it stops going down, then Swing right to hold another rope.
-9. Do Step 5, when two moving blocks almost meet, then Go Right.
+9. Do Step 5, when two moving blocks almost meet, Go Right.
 10. Go Right before two blocks go down.
 11. Go Right, Go Up, then Keep going.